-If all that Christmas money is burning a hole in your pocket, you're probably thinking about what to do with it.
+If you've got Christmas money burning a hole in your pocket, you're probably thinking about what to do with it.
 Well, step away from the high street!
 While it's always tempting to blow it on a few treats, a much more sensible option is to save it.
 That way, you can treat yourself to something even bigger in the future!
-So, with this in mind, we've outlined the top six places to stash your Christmas cash to really make the most of it.
+So, with this in mind, we've outlined the top six places to squirrel away your Christmas cash to really make the most of it.

 Alternatively, if you're happy with an element of risk, a stocks & shares ISA could be worth considering.
-It offers the same tax-efficiency as a cash ISA but with the potential for better returns, as rather than keeping your savings in cash, you're actively investing in the stock market.
-However, this means there's a lot more risk involved – you could get fantastic returns but there's also the chance that you could end up with less than you put in, so you'd need to be prepared for that.
+It offers the same tax-efficiency as a cash ISA but with the potential for better returns, as you're actively investing in the stock market.
+However, this means there's also a lot more risk involved and the chance that you could end up with less than you put in, so you'd need to be prepared for that.

 If you've already utilised your ISA allowance for this year, and want the convenience of being able to dip into your savings whenever you need, an instant access account could be for you.
 It's the perfect choice for those building up an emergency fund – you wouldn't want to give notice if you had a sudden financial outlay, after all – or if you're not quite sure what you want to spend your Christmas money on just yet, as you can withdraw the cash as necessary.